andrewmartin/news-react/README.md

 It includes some customizations and is branched from [`create-react-app`](https://github.com/facebook/create-react-app).
 See below for an explanation of the structure of the application and the packages chosen.

+It should be noted that there are some reasonable defaults here to demonstrate a production app setup.
+For example, `React Router` and `Connected React Router` are included to handle route handling and dispatching actions on route changes––even though this application only has one route.
+These inclusions are merely to demonstrate a reasonable baseline and expectation / plans for a production application, and are not therein absolutely required for requirements of this demo application.

 ## Quickstart

 1. Copy `.env-example` to `.env` in the project root, updating parameters if necessary.